Ben-Kerman/mpv-sub-scripts/README.md

 # mpv-sub-pause

-An mpv script that automatically pauses after each subtitle line.
+A mpv script that automatically pauses after each subtitle line.
 Mostly intended for language learning.

 The default key binding for toggling auto-pause is `n`.
+The default key binding for skipping the next subtitle pause is `Ctrl+Space`.
+The default key binding for repeating the current subtitle is `Ctrl+r`.
+The default key binding for repeating the current subtitle without pausing the subtitle is `Alt+r`.
 To use a custom key add a line like the following to your `input.conf`:

 ```
 X script-binding sub-pause-toggle
+X script-binding sub-pause-toggle-skip
+X script-binding sub-pause-toggle-replay
+X script-binding sub-pause-toggle-replay-skip
 ```

 ## Known Issues